ManagedKube/kubernetes-ops/terraform-environments/aws/terragrunt-dev/progress.md

 the Istio `Gateway` that each app wants to bind to.

 This commit in the same PR adds the virtual service params to the helm chart:
+* sample application 1
 * https://github.com/ManagedKube/kubernetes-ops/pull/357/commits/f39b77c4a7602fbb6407f1bd4f3c9e2932bab3a4
+* This worked

+The commit for the sample app 2
+*